 Menopause and Insomnia

-Did you know that sleep disturbance is among the most common complaints of women experiencing perimenopause and menopause?
-It's not surprising—sleep is the most important thing we can do as humans.
+Did you know that sleep disturbance is among the most common complaints of women experiencing perimenopause and menopause symptoms?
+It’s not surprising—menopausal symptoms, including sleep disturbance, are among the most common complaints of women experiencing perimenopause and menopause.
+Sleep is the most important thing we can do as humans.
 It affects every part of our physiology, personality, and overall wellbeing.

 If we aren’t sleeping well, we feel tired, irritable, foggy, despondent and often unwell.